-Construction activities would occur mainly at night.
-There would be one-lane closures to minimize effects to travelers on State Route 12 and two weekend closures.
-There would also be two separate 55-hour detours required to complete work for the project.
-The detours would occur on the weekends; one detour would be required for each hinge.
-Signs along the route would indicate the detour route.
-For those traveling east on State Route 12 toward the Little Potato Slough Bridge, the expected detour would consist of taking State Route 160 northeast through Isleton and Walnut Grove to Thornton-where State Route 160 connects to Walnut Grove Road-to continue east to Interstate 5.
+Construction activities will occur mainly at night.
+There will be one-lane closures to minimize effects to travelers on State Route 12 and two weekend closures.
+The following three sentences were modified after the draft document completed circulation.
+The weekend closures will require two separate 55-hour detours.
+The detours will occur on the weekends, with one detour required for each hinge.
+Signs along the route will indicate the detour route.
+For those traveling east on State Route 12 toward the Little Potato Slough Bridge, the expected detour will consist of taking State Route 160 northeast through Isleton and Walnut Grove to Thornton-where State Route 160 connects to Walnut Grove Road-to continue east to Interstate 5.
 Travelers would then proceed south on Interstate 5 to connect to State Route 12.
 Travelers heading west on State Route 12 would take the same detour in reverse.
 They would start going north on Interstate 5 to Thornton-where it would connect to State Route 160 via Walnut Grove Road-and then proceed west through Isleton to eventually connect back to State Route 12.